Carolin573/dirty_sales_info/README.md

 Insight :
-1. The total sales tend to be fluctuative at the same range value each month.
+1. The total sales tend to be at the same price group range each month.
 2. June generated the highest total sales with $ 7,334

 | _Q.5 Segment product into cost ranges and count how many products fall into each segment._